Details

 Description

-Standing buddha, carved in solid wood on a lotiform base, burma, early mandalay period, mid-19th century.
-The posture is natural, … Read more Standing buddha, carved in solid wood on a lotiform base, burma, early mandalay period, mid-19th century.
-The posture is natural, with a serene face and a slight smile.
-The eyes are made of glass for the sake of realism.
-The wood is lacquered and gilded, richly decorated with glass inclusions.
-The awakened one holds his monastic robe (uttarasanga) in his left hand.
-In his right hand, he holds the fruit of the myrobolan tree, an allusion to buddha's healing power.
-Provenance: estate of dealer and collector claude de marteau.
-Sold with certificate of provenance h 99 cm x d 19 cm x w 42 cm. (including base) we have a very limited number of these pieces, all from the same period and provenance.
+Standing buddha, carved from solid wood on a lotus-shaped base, burma, early mandalay period, mid-19th century.
+The posture is natural, … Read more Standing buddha, carved from solid wood on a lotus-shaped base, burma, early mandalay period, mid-19th century.
+The posture is natural, and his serene face bears a slight smile.
+The eyes are made of glass for added realism.
+The wood is lacquered and gilded, richly decorated with glass beads; the enlightened one holds his monastic robe (uttarasanga) in his left hand.
+In his right hand, he holds a myrobalan fruit, an allusion to buddha’s healing power.
+Provenance: estate of the merchant and collector claude de marteau.
+Sold with a certificate of provenance.
+H 99 cm x d 19 cm x w 42 cm. (base included) we have a very limited number of these pieces, all from the same period and provenance.
 See less

 Returns & Cancellations